lenakmeth/lenakmeth.github.io/content/_index.md

 _First things first, a quick guide on  [how to pronounce my name](/pronounce/)._

  I am a **post-doctoral researcher** located in Toulouse, France.
-I currently work at the [Artificial and Natural Intelligence Toulouse Institute (ANITI)](https://aniti.univ-toulouse.fr/) with [Nicholas Asher](https://scholar.google.com/citations?user=yQ5Th-sAAAAJ&hl=en&oi=ao) on LLM interpretability and hallucinations.
+I currently work at the [Artificial and Natural Intelligence Toulouse Institute (ANITI)](https://aniti.univ-toulouse.fr/) with [Nicholas Asher](https://scholar.google.com/citations?user=yQ5Th-sAAAAJ&hl=en&oi=ao) on LLM interpretability, small LLMs, and NOTAMs.

  For any questions, don't hesitate to send me an email or reach out on Mastodon!